tomsch420/krrood/doc/ormatic/alternative_mapping.rst

 --------------------------------------
 If a dataclass does not fit the standard rules or requires a more specialized schema, and a referencing of its fields define an explicit mapping by subclassing :class:`krrood.ormatic.dao.AlternativeMapping`.
-The generic variable has to be the class you inference the alternative mapping for.
+The generic variable has to be the class you create the alternative mapping for.
 This lets you:

 - Override column names or shapes
 - Introduce association tables explicitly